Best Architectural Glass for Aluminum Windows: Engineering Selection Guide

 Spontaneous Breakage

-Cause: Nickel sulfide impurities, excessive thermal stress, lack of laminated protection.
+Cause: Nickel sulfide impurities, excessive thermal stress, and lack of laminated protection.

 Solution: Heat-soak tested tempered glass and laminated safety structures for high-rise areas.